mitotic/graphterm/docs/virtual-setup.rst

    with Ubuntu Linux.
 You can use the ``--auth_type=login`` option for a more traditional login authentication, but it requires the use of ``--https`` or ``--host=localhost`` for security.
-   [If using login authentication, the remaining steps can be skipped.]
+   [If using login authentication, all the remaining steps can be skipped.]

  3. Run the following command as root user to display the *master access code*: